Atelier User Guide

 | Max output tokens | Optional cap on response length |

-The five roles
+The four roles

 | Role | What uses it |